Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Discussions

-This study faces several potential threats to its validity.
+This study is subject to several limitations.
 First, the survey of collecting situations might not cover all papers within the domain of emotion appraisal theory.
 Additionally, the limited scope of situations from the collected papers might not fully capture the unlimited situations in our daily lives.
+To address this issue, we conduct a thorough review of the existing literature as outlined in \S\ref{sec:situations}.
+Moreover, the proposed framework is inherently flexible, allowing users to seamlessly integrate new situations to examine their impact on LLMs' emotions.

+The second concern relates to the suitability of employing scales primarily designed for humans on LLMs, \ie, whether LLMs can produce stable responses to the emotion measurement scales.
+To address the issue, our evaluation incorporates multiple tests varying the order of questions, a methodology consistent with other research~\cite{huang2023revisiting, huang2024humanity, coda2023inducing}.
+Additionally, we assess the sensitivity of LLM to differing prompt instructions.
+Utilizing one template from \citet{romero2023gpt} and two from \citet{safdari2023personality}, we run experiments on the Anger-evoking situations using GPT-3.5-Turbo.
+The results indicate that the employment of diverse prompts yields similar mean values with reduced variance.
+Furthermore, \citet{safdari2023personality} have proposed a comprehensive method to evaluate the validity of psychological scales on LLMs.
+Using the \textit{Big Five Inventory} as a case study, they demonstrate that scales originally designed for human assessment also maintain satisfactory validity when applied to LLMs.

-In an effort to mitigate this issue, we conducted an exhaustive search, scrutinizing over 100 papers from reputable sources such as Google Scholar, Web of Science, and ScienceDirect.
-Besides, to enhance the utility of the compiled situations, we substitute indefinite pronouns with specific characters and exchange abstract terms for concrete entities.
-The second concern relates to the suitability of employing scales primarily designed for human subjects on LLM software.
-Since LLMs have been trained on an extensive corpus of data, they possess the capacity to simulate the thoughts of numerous individuals.
-To address the issue, we subject LLM software to multiple tests with different question orders, in line with the approach adopted in other studies~\cite{huang2023chatgpt, coda2023inducing}.
-The third potential threat is the exclusive focus on negative emotions.
-It is plausible for the LLM software to perform adequately by consistently responding negatively to all situations.
-To offset this possibility, we adopt a twofold strategy: firstly, we evaluate powerful LLM software, and secondly, we conducted a comparative experiment in \S\ref{sec:positive-neutral} to evaluate the software's capacity to accurately respond to non-negative situations.
+The third potential threat is the focus on negative emotions.
+It is plausible for the LLMs to perform well on our benchmark by consistently responding negatively to all situations.
+To offset this possibility, we adopt a twofold strategy: firstly, we evaluate powerful LLMs, and secondly, we conducted a comparative experiment in \S\ref{sec:positive-neutral} to evaluate the LLM's capacity to accurately respond to non-negative situations.
 We also acknowledge the need for future work to systematically evaluate emotions aroused by positive situations.